apache/druid/docs/content/ingestion/data-formats.md

 Instead, you can set the `hasHeaderRow` field to true, which makes Druid automatically extract the column information from the header.
 Otherwise, you must set the `columns` field and ensure that field must match the columns of your input data in the same order.

 Also, you can skip some header rows by setting `skipHeaderRows` in your parseSpec.
+If both `skipHeaderRows` and `hasHeaderRow` options are set, `skipHeaderRows` is fist applied.
+For example, if you set `skipHeaderRows` to 2 and `hasHeaderRow` to true, Druid will skip the first two lines and then extract column information from the third line.

 Note that `hasHeaderRow` and `skipHeaderRows` are effective only for non-Hadoop batch index tasks.
+Other types of index tasks will fail with an exception.

 #### Other CSV Ingestion Tasks